 The combination of all three, with each channel doing what it does best, is what lowers CAC while maintaining volume.

 Your most sophisticated competitors are already doing this.
-The question is how long you can afford to continue to rely only on ads before CAC becomes unsustainable.
+The question is how long you can afford to keep depending solely on ads before the CAC becomes unsustainable.